weaveworks-guides/weave-net-legacy/centos-simple/README.md

 * downloaded a docker image containing all three Weave components: Weave Router, WeaveDNS, and the Weave Docker API Proxy
 * launched them into 2 containers (Weave Router and WeaveDNS are launched together)

-On the first host, `weave-gs-01`, you launched a Weave.
+On the first host, `weave-gs-01`, you launched a Weave router container.
 On the second host, `weave-gs-02`, you launched another Weave router container using the IP address of your first host.
 This command tells the Weave on `weave-gs-02` to peer with the Weave on `weave-gs-01`.

-At this point you have a single container running on each host, which you can see from docker.
+At this point you have two containers running on each host, which you can see from docker.
 On either host run to view the Weave containers:

     docker ps